 “Those of us charged with church governance and financial oversight should make every effort to ensure that controls are in place and firmly enforced,” Hirschy says.
 “Embezzlers and other church thieves succeed only when poor financial practices allow them to exploit the character of trust and care that Christians consider the core of their church’s success.”

 Webinar: Church Fraud: Keeping Thieves and Embezzlers Out of Church Finances.
-In this Brotherhood Mutual webinar, Matthew Hirschy, senior vice president and treasurer at Brotherhood Mutual, and Tom Lichtenberger, assistant vice president-property claims, discuss what church leaders can do to help prevent fraud in their churches.
+In this Brotherhood Mutual webinar, Matthew Hirschy, senior vice president and treasurer at Brotherhood Mutual, and Tom Lichtenberger, assistant vice president of property claims, discuss what church leaders can do to help prevent fraud in their churches.

 Fraud Prevention Quiz: What Would You Do to Prevent Fraud at Your Church?

 Online Resources: BrotherhoodMutual.com includes a variety of risk management resources that can help church leaders manage church and ministry operations.

 Other Organizations: Evangelical Council for Financial Accountability: This national organization is dedicated to helping churches and ministries earn the public’s trust by adhering to financial standards.